ILikeDogz/Rust_Watch_Project/README.md

   After, the next test was to check if odd writes could work or not, as many displays such as the CO5300, do not properly accept odd writes.
 Testing was done with some simple lines and 1x1 pixel writes, which initially failed, but the
   2x thick writes worked, showing that the display did not accept odd writes.

   Based on this, the decision was made to use a software framebuffer on the psram, to enable odd writes, and get true full control over the pixels.
 A set of simple graphics tests was made to run in garbage.txt.
-These were set up to do a few things, fill color the display, draw text on the edges, load an image, and draw a 1 pixel thick shape and timings.
-After a lot of iterations and connecting the driver to the embedded graphics library/crate, the test image was showing up properly.
+These were set up to do a few things, fill color the display, draw text on the edges, load an image, and draw a 1 pixel thick shape, and write the timings for each draw.
+After a lot of iterations and connecting the driver to the embedded graphics library/crate, the full test image was showing up properly.

   <img width="1008" height="937" alt="image" src="https://github.com/user-attachments/assets/045fcda5-180c-405b-85ba-517d7c1ea20e" />